rogersmob/nodespider/README.md

 # nodespider
-web spider of the movie
+web spider of the top 250 movies of douban